Dynamical Variational Autoencoders: A Comprehensive Review

 0.25cm \textbf{Neural adaptive sequential Monte Carlo (NASMC):} \citet{gu2015neural} proposed the NAMSC generative model, which combines an infinite-order Markovian model on $\myz[t]$ (as that used in DSAE) with the most general observation model, which is that used in STORN and VRNN.
-In one variant of this model, they replaced the Markovian model on $\myz[t-1]$ and $\myz[t]$ that is set in the main text of the paper, and thus the model becomes identical to STORN.} It can also be seen as a simplified version of VRNN or SRNN.
-The inference model has the same general form as VRNN, i.e., it follows \eqref{eq:VRNN-inference-model-seq-general}, and it is parameterized by an RNN.
+In one variant of this model, they replaced the Markovian model on $\myz[t]$ with an i.i.d.~model, and thus, this variant is similar to STORN.
+The inference model has the same general form as that of VRNN; that is, it follows \eqref{eq:VRNN-inference-model-seq-general} and is parametrized by an RNN.
 The originality of NASMC lies in connecting the DVAE inference framework with sequential Monte Carlo (SMC) sampling.
-The inference model is used as a proposal distribution for SMC sampling.
-In fact, a complete framework to learn the parameters of the generative model, the proposal model, and for sampling from the true posterior with SMC is proposed.
-In other words, the authors of \citep{gu2015neural} show that their sampling-based approach can be used to optimize the observed data marginal likelihood, for estimating the generative model parameters in the variational framework.
+The inference model was used as a proposal distribution for SMC sampling.
+In fact, a complete framework to learn the parameters of the generative model, the proposal model, and for sampling from the posterior distribution with SMC was proposed.
+In other words, \citet{gu2015neural} showed that their sampling-based approach can be used to optimize the observed data marginal likelihood for estimating the generative model parameters in the variational framework.
 For other applications of SMC methods in the general context of variational approximations, see \citep{maddison2017filtering,le2018auto,naesseth2018variational}.

-0.25cm \textbf{RSSM:} The authors of \citep{hafner2018learning} use a model that they refer to as Recurrent SSM (RSSM) but that is actually identical to VRNN used in driven mode (i.e., with an external input $\myu[t]$, that is denoted $\mathbf{a}_{t-1}$ in \citep{hafner2018learning}, to feed $\myh[t]$, instead of reinjecting $\myx[t-1]$ into $\myh[t]$.
+0.25cm \textbf{Recurrent state-space model (RSSM):} \citet{hafner2018learning} used the RSSM model, which is very similar, if not identical, to the VRNN model used in the driven mode.
+In fact, RSSM corresponds to VRNN with an external input $\myu[t]$ (denoted as $\mathbf{a}_{t-1}$ by \citet{hafner2018learning}), which is used in place of $\myx[t-1]$ to compute $\myh[t]$.
 This is how VRNN was presented in the ``Related Works'' section of the SRNN paper \citep{fraccaro2016sequential} (see in particular Figure~4(b) of this latter paper). \citet{hafner2018learning} used this RSSM model for learning the dynamics and planning the actions of a synthetic agent from image sequences in a reinforcement learning framework.
-Interestingly, they also present a way to do multi-step prediction, that is prediction several steps ahead.
+They also presented a way to perform multi-step prediction (i.e., prediction several steps ahead).